didascalie-net/span/readme.md

 Even if this first (alpha) version is designed to work with Max 6 from Cycling74, this could/should/must be implemented in more environnements.

 ## Startup :
-* Add library folder to your Max Search paths (Max 6 - Menu 'Options' item 'Files Preferences').
+* Add this package to your Max copy.
-* Add span somewhere in your patch.
-You could start to work with
+* Add the span abstraction somewhere in your patch.
+You could start to work with.

 ## Change Log :